Missouri River sewing pattern number 4799-500-006

 Packages are shipped through USPS within one business day of receiving your cleared payment.

-Customer satisfaction is a top priority.
-If there are any problems with your purchase, please let me know within 7 days of receiving your item and I will do my best to help.
+If there are any problems with your purchase, please let me know within 3 days of receiving your item and I will do my best to resolve the issue.

 Returned sewing patterns must be in original uncut and factory folded condition.
-Jalie and other patterns sealed in plastic must be UNOPENED.
+Jalie and other patterns sealed in plastic or sealed envelopes must be UNOPENED.
 Please include a copy of your receipt and cardboard backing to prevent damage in the mail.